Stock Transfer Agency Business

 In April of 2012, IR Japan became Japan’s first new entrant to the transfer agency (shareholder registry) business in nearly 40 years.
 IR Japan did this as an independent specialist consulting firm using the know how fostered in our IR/SR as a launching point.

 Our transfer agency business draws a sharp demarcation with the sector as it has been up until now.
 We have shaken up the transfer agency business and are striving to maximize the benefits of implementation of electronic share certificate system for shareholders and listed firms.
 Based on electronic share certificate system, we are rolling out next generation transfer agency services such as adding informational value from the register as well as speedy, flexible, large scale systems, and price competitiveness.

-Distinctive Features of Our Transfer Agent and Differences from Traditional Players
+Distinctive Features of Our Stock Transfer Agency Business and Differences from Traditional Players

 High quality management of the shareholder list